hibernate/hibernate-validator/README.md

 ## Build from Source

-You can build Hibernate Validator from source by cloning the git repository `git://github.com/hibernate/hibernate-validator.git`.
+You can build Hibernate Validator from source.
+Refer to the [Contributing to Hibernate Validator](https://hibernate.org/validator/contribute/) guide for more information.
-You will also need a JDK 21+ and Maven 3 (>= 3.9.9).
-With these prerequisites in place you can compile the source via:

-    mvn clean install

-There are more build options available as well.
-For more information refer to [Contributing to Hibernate Validator](https://hibernate.org/validator/contribute/).

 ## Continuous Integration